danirenae/arrays_strings/README.md

 ## Description

 This exercise has a simple input field and a button.
 The text input will only accept letters and then outputs the string in the DOM as follows:
-1. outputs the string as entered
+1. outputs the string as entered <br>
-2. outputs the reversed string
+2. outputs the reversed string <br>
-3. outputs the characters in the string in alphabetical order
+3. outputs the characters in the string in alphabetical order <br>
-4. states whethere or not the string is a palindrome (true or false)
+4. states whethere or not the string is a palindrome (true or false) <br>

 ## How to run